NathanRHD/makebook-js/DOCUMENTATION.md

 ## Description

-A utility for taking a normal pdf and impressing multiple pages onto single pages for printing, folding, and binding as a booklet or book.
+A utility for taking a normal pdf and imposing multiple pages onto single pages for printing, folding, and binding as a booklet or book.
 Supports folio, quarto, sexto, octavo, and duodecimo signatures; scaling of source pages; explicit or implicit determination of target page dimensions; and more options.
 Non-destructive; the original file is not effected.

 ## Definitions